Interstate 65 in Tennessee: Outer suburban and exurban widening projects

+Since the completion of the widening of I-65 to I-840, the continued rapid growth of southern Williamson County and Maury County has resulted in congestion hotspots developing on the 6 mi four-lane section extending from I-840 to SR 396.
+This problem has been particularly exacerbated by the rapid growth of Spring Hill, which expanded from approximately 1,500 residents in 1990 to a population of 50,000 in 2020, and consistently ranks as one of the fastest growing cities in the United States.
+Despite the IMPROVE Act in 2017, and additional legislation in 2023 and 2025 providing increased transportation funding, TDOT had no plans to widen this section of I-65.
+This decision received significant criticism, particularly from residents and government officials who live along this corridor.
+In April and May of 2025, the Williamson and Maury County commissions and the city of Spring Hill passed a joint resolution asking TDOT to widen the 13 mi section between US 412/SR 99 and I-840, with prioritization of the section between SR 396 and I-840.
+In April 2026, TDOT updated their ten-year project plan to include a widening project on the latter section, which is tentatively scheduled to start in 2028.

 Honorary designations and commemorations

 The Lyle H. Fulton Memorial Bridge in Nashville is named for a political candidate from Nashville who received the Democratic nomination for a seat in the Tennessee Senate in 1954, but died of cancer before the general election.
 Fulton's brother Richard, who later became Mayor of Nashville, was subsequently seated in his place.
 The bridge was dedicated in honor of Fulton on July 9, 1971.
 In addition, a number of short sections, interchanges, and bridges along the Interstate are named in honor of state troopers and other law enforcement personnel killed in the line of duty, as well as local politicians and other prominent citizens.

 In November 1998, the state commemorated the 40th anniversary of the completion of the first stretch of I-65 in Tennessee.
 On June 29, 2006, a historical marker celebrating the opening of this section as the first section of Interstate Highway in Tennessee was dedicated at the northbound Tennessee Welcome Center near Ardmore as part of a statewide observance of the 50th anniversary of the establishment of the Interstate Highway System.
 As part of the celebration, TDOT also produced a postcard with an aerial photograph of this section taken around the time of its completion.